DjanQuiltDB/djanquiltdb/docs/modules/structure.rst

 Views
 -----

-To prevent the need to write ``with use_shard(shard_id):`` in every view your project has, this library provides a middleware to do that for you.
+To prevent the need to use ``with use_shard():`` in every view your project has, this library provides a middleware to do that for you.

 The ``UseShardMiddleware`` will enable a use_shard context manager in ``process_request`` and close it in ``process_response`` or ``process_exception``.